Background

 Popular student cars like the Vauxhall Corsa, Ford Fiesta, and Volkswagen Polo often sit in groups 1 to 10.

-If you'd like to know more about the cheapest cars to insure checkout our 'Cheapest Cars to insure' guide - where we cover everything you need.
+If you'd like to know more about the cheapest cars to insure, check out our 'Cheapest Cars to Insure' guide – where we cover everything you need.

 3. Compare Quotes

 Prices vary widely between insurers.
-You should always use a comparison service when shopping for insurance to see a large range of prices, this is also true when you come to renew as there may be savings to be had.
+You should always use a comparison service when shopping for insurance to see a large range of prices.
+This is also true when you come to renew, as there may be savings to be had.

-Get a car insurance quote in minutes.
+Get a car insurance quote in minutes and see how much you could save.

 4. Pay Annually if You Can